 Ellen Swallow Richards

-Ellen Swallow Richards (right) and her husband Robert Hallowell Richards (right).
+Ellen Swallow Richards (right) and her husband Robert Hallowell Richards (left).